rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 >>>print(type(1))
 ```

-There is a special keyword `is` which can be used for relational operation is well (More on this later).
+There is a special keyword `is` which can be used for relational operation.
+It checks whether two objects are same.

-Here we use it for type checking.
+Here we are using it for type checking.
 ```python
 >>>type(1) is int
 ```

 You can also convert an object to another object type if it is allowed.
-Here, the last conversion will throw an exception.
+Here, the last conversion will raise an exception.
 ```python
 str(1)
 int("1")
 int("test")
 ```

 Everything is an object in Python - a concept which is at the heart of the language.
 The simple objects we created so far offer behaviors.
 These behaviors are just like functions but attached to a particular object's state.
-You can call a method by using the method resolution operator that is a `.` (dot).
+You can call a method by using the method resolution operator - `.` (dot).

 Here, we are calling the `append` method of a list object to add another element to the list.
 ```python